MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 - Key: **EnableCustomPermissions**

-- Value: **False**
+- Value: **True** to make this option available, or **False** to make this option unavailable

 ## Permanently hide the Azure Information Protection bar

 This configuration uses an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.
+Use it only when the [policy setting](../deploy-use/configure-policy-setting.md) **Display the Information Protection bar in Office apps** is set to **On**.

 When you configure this setting and publish the policy for users, and a user chooses to not show the Azure Information Protection bar in their Office applications, the bar remains hidden.
 This happens when the user clears the  **Show Bar** option from the **Home** tab, **Protection** group, **Protect** button.
 This setting has no effect if the user closes the bar by using the **Close this bar** icon.